 Split

-Split is known to be the resurgent and redeeming work of Shyamalan that brought him back his faded luster.
+Split is known to be Shyamalan’s resurgent and redeeming work that brought him back his faded luster.
 A claustrophobic psychological thriller mixed with a dash of supernaturalism, Split is by far one of the best works of Shyamalan.
-It is the story of four teenage girls being detained by a captor who suffers from a dissociative identity disorder.
-James McAvoy plays the central protagonist of Kevin who has 23 current personalities and is on the verge of unleashing his 24th personality as the film transgresses.
-On the surface, Split is the archetype good v/s evil diegesis, but on looking closely, it is much more nuanced and layered than just that.
+It is the story of four teenage girls being detained by a captor who suffers from dissociative identity disorder.
+James McAvoy plays the central protagonist, Kevin, who has 23 current personalities and is on the verge of unleashing his 24th personality as the film transgresses.
+On the surface, Split is the archetype good vs evil diegesis, but looking closely, it is much more nuanced and layered than just that.

 Kevin is the thematic protagonist cum antagonist who holds the young girls captive.
 But much to the surprise of the viewers, he manages to evoke a sense of empathy for him.
-The viewers feel for his personal trauma and while they condemn him for the heinous act, there is also a side when their whole hearts go out to him.
+The viewers feel for his personal trauma, and while they condemn him for the heinous act, there is also a side when their whole hearts go out to him.
 Shyamalan has successfully crafted the narrative where he balances between horror, logic, and reasonable storyteller.
-His characters are very poised- no one person is monstrous or horrid, they are all shades of human emotions.
-Besides, till the very end Split comes across as a standalone wholesome piece, with first-rate acting, directorial, and storytelling techniques.
+His characters are very poised- no one person is monstrous or horrid.
+They are all shades of human emotions.
+Besides, until the end, Split comes across as a standalone, wholesome piece with first-rate acting, directorial, and storytelling techniques.
 It was only in the epilogue that Shyamalan introduced his plot twist and declared that the film was a sequel to his 2000 hit Unbreakable.
-Thankfully, this time, after a long time, it worked in his favor and the fans were left feeling satisfied and excited for the upcoming sequel.
+Thankfully, after a long time, it worked in his favor this time, and the fans left feeling satisfied and excited about the upcoming sequel.

 4. Wide Awake (1998)